Welcome to today's edition of the Rush 24-7 podcast.

 On the other side of that, I found a couple of young people in their 30s, bloggers, who said, I wish he was right, but no way.

-As they look at their own generation, they see sloth, laziness, uneducation, or ill education.
+As they look at their own generation, they see sloth, laziness, uneducation or ill education.

-People have been educated about wrong things and incorrect things, uh, an entitlement mentality, uh, a generation that's grown up being diagnosed with a tension deficit disorder all over the place, given drugs to deal with it, uh, and basically people who have expectations of great wealth the moment they get out of bed and the moment they get out of college.
+And basically, people who have expectations of great wealth the moment they get out of bed and the moment they get out of college.

 And they don't know how to make anything.

-So I w which do you see?
+So which do you see?

 As you sit here living your life in America today, that's the question.

-You see the Paul Ray version, opportunity for our finest hour, or do you see these young people in their generation's view of it that if it's up to us to fix it, our generation doesn't have the mettle.
+You see the Paul Ray version, opportunity for our finest hour, or do you see these young people in their generation's view of it that if it's up to us to fix it, our generation doesn't have the metal.

 We have somebody who wants to weigh in on this.